ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 Besides that we will discuss:
 - How to build multi architecture Docker images.
-- OpenVPN over Shadowsocks.
+- OpenVPN over Shadowsocks to bypass Deep Packet Inspection.
 - Split Horizon DNS.

 <hr/>

-We will go through many concepts with some advanced configurations but in a bit hurry.
+We will go through many concepts with some advanced configurations but at a quick pace.
 Because it is a `From Code to Day Two Operation` article at the end of the day.
-But in the coming articles we will take a deep dive into each concept e.g.:
+However, in the coming articles we will take a deep dive into each concept e.g.:
-- Docker Engine: Namespaces, cgroups, pivot_root, etc.
+- Docker Engine: namespaces, cgroups, pivot_root, etc.
-- Provision and monitor a highly available Kubernetes Cluster from scratch.
+- Provision and Monitor a Highly Available Kubernetes Cluster from Scratch.
 E.g. monitor Certificates expiration dates.
-And applying best practices to secure the cluster.
+Besides, applying best practices to secure the cluster.
 - Maintaining a HA etcd cluster in production.
 - Many more...

 <hr/>

 Before we start you can access the code at:

 - [Terraformed Odyssey](https://github.com/ZiadMansourM/terraformed-odyssey).
 - [CalcTube](https://github.com/ZiadMansourM/calctube).
 - [GoViolin](https://github.com/ZiadMansourM/GoViolin).